 What Are The Key Qualities?

 And now we understand what a sous chef is, and what are the key qualities.
-Key qualities that a sous chef will need to possess include, firstly, the ability to quickly delegate jobs to a large staff team in an authoritative manner.
+Key qualities that a sous chef will need to possess for example: the ability to quickly delegate jobs to a large staff team in an authoritative manner.

 In addition, they may have responsibilities outside of the kitchen.
 These may include the scheduling of staff rotas and other administrative jobs.